Sage

 How to Identify Salvia officinalis

-• Leaves: The leaves of sage are gray-green and woolly.
+- Leaves: The leaves of sage are gray-green and woolly.
 They are thick, oblong, opposite, with pointed tips.
-Strongly aromatic, sage leaves reach 2 to 3 inches long.
+Strongly aromatic, the leaves reach 2 to 3 inches long.

-• Fruit & Seeds: The tiny seeds of sage are black or dark brown and round in shape.
+- Fruit & Seeds: The tiny seeds are black or dark brown and round in shape.

 Related: 400 Wild Plants That You Can Forage For (Video)